-9:30 am I run around getting my schedule signed by my academic adviser and my residential college dean.
-In the end, I've decided to register for Asian American History, Junior Art Seminar, Typography, Information Security in the Real World, and Introduction to Graphic Design.
+After consulting with my academic adviser, residential college dean, and suitemates, I've decided to take Asian American History, Junior Art Seminar, Typography, Information Security in the Real World, and Introduction to Graphic Design.
+I feel really good about my final schedule and am excited about the semester ahead.

-Shopping Lists.
+Wish Lists.